 A Manual Lymphatic Drainage facial treatment begins by gently pumping on the nodes located above the collarbone, which are lymph drainage points.
 From there, the focus is on moving the lymph flow around the face, and outward along the jawbone to the nodes behind the ears, and down the sides of the neck to the collarbone.

 At Wave Crest Massage, we use The Alatriste Method of lymphatic drainage which employs light touch carried out in a particular sequence.
-Because the benefits of MLD are cumulative, Wave Crest Massage recommends splurging on a series of treatments every one to two months to see the best results.
-It’s also important to follow up at home by drinking plenty of water, getting regular exercise (rebounding on a mini trampoline is a popular lymph stimulating exercise) and eating unprocessed foods.
+Because the benefits of lymphatic drainage are cumulative, Wave Crest Massage recommends splurging on a series of treatments every one to two months to maintain glowing skin.
+It’s also important to follow up a facial massage at home by drinking plenty of water, getting regular exercise (rebounding on a mini trampoline is a popular lymph stimulating exercise) and eating unprocessed foods.
 Alcohol, dairy and caffeine, can be lymph-slowing offenders.

 Lymph is somewhat of a mystery for most of us; this fluidlike substance is made up of water, protein and white blood cells and flows just below the skin, collecting toxins that get eliminated when we sweat or urinate.
 When lymph flow becomes sluggish (the result of stress, inflammation, poor diet, lack of exercise, injury or surgery), toxins hang around in the body longer.
 You may see puffiness, dull skin, dark circles, or water retention, or feel tenderness and swelling around your lymph nodes.
 Restore healthy lymph flow and you’ll rev up your internal detox.